PaulUithol/Backbone-relational/README.md

 ### collectionOptions

-Value: an options hash or a function that accepts an instance of a `Backbone.RelationalModed` and returns an option hash
+Value: an options hash or a function that accepts an instance of a `Backbone.RelationalModel` and returns an option hash

 Used to provide options for the initialization of the collection in the "Many"-end of a `HasMany` relation.
 Can be an options hash or a function that should take the instance in the "One"-end of the "HasMany" relation and return an options hash